 Since our local branch is now ahead of the remote's, we can push it back to the remote.

-git push publisher master
+git push publisher main

 Our copy editor can now fetch the latest version that includes both the corrections he made, and the changes we made.

-That wraps up this Git tutorial.
+That wraps up this Git tutorial!
 I hope it helped you grasp the fundamental concepts, so that you won't feel completely lost when you have to perform more advanced operations in Git.
 If you're interested, do check out the source code of this tutorial (naturally, in a Git repository), and let me know what you think.